Skyy93/icalBot_Telegram/README.md

 # iCal-Reminderbot for Telegram

-This bot will remind you in telegram with messages and reads in a ics-file
+This bot will remind you in telegram with messages and reads in a ics-file.
+It just supports reminder with days at the moment!

 To start the bot just use:
 ```sh